Breath Test Operator’s Failure to Appear

 Among the guidelines set out in s.
 322.2615 is the scope of review for the Hearing Officer at these proceedings, the authority of the Hearing Officer as it relates to these proceedings, and the rights and protections afforded a driver.

-Among these rights and protections afforded the driver are the guidelines setting out the witnesses who can be subpoenaed and the remedies available if a witness fails to appear at the hearing.
+Among these rights and protections afforded the driver are the guidelines explaining which witnesses who can be subpoenaed and the remedies available if a witness fails to appear at the hearing.

 The issue resulted from the amendment of Sec.
 322.2615, effective July 1, 2013.
 The changes pertinent to this petition are set out in s.
 322.2615(6) and s.
 322.2615(11).
 S. 322.2615(6) states: